 Jira Advanced Roadmaps vs Timeline: Your Complete Guide

-Atlassian’s penchant for changing the names of these add-ons is so frequent that even Prince would’ve found it excessive (Jira Plans used to be Jira Advanced Roadmaps; before that, it was called Portfolio for Jira!)
+In addition, Atlassian changes the names of features quite frequently.
+(Jira Plans used to be Jira Advanced Roadmaps; before that, it was called Portfolio for Jira!)

-In addition, there are other non-Atlassian Jira Roadmap tools that typically have additional functionality and are better value for money.
+Lastly, there are non-Atlassian Jira Roadmap tools that often have additional functionality.
+In many cases, you might find they also have better value for your money.

 After reading this post, you’ll have clarity about the differences between Jira’s Timeline and Jira Advanced Roadmaps (aka Jira Plans or Portfolio for Jira).
 You’ll also possess actionable knowledge about making roadmaps that work for you.